 Leonard Cheshire Archive embarks on a new project to preserve and digitise recordings from the personal collection of humanitarians Lord Leonard Cheshire VC and his wife Lady Sue Ryder.

-Thanks to funding from The National Lottery Heritage Fund, the Leonard Cheshire Archive is set to digitise hundreds of sound recordings, some of which date back to 1950 and cover the impact of the Second World War, the disability movement in the UK and the development of disability charities globally.
+Thanks to the National Lottery Heritage Fund and Foyle Foundation, the Leonard Cheshire Archive is set to digitise hundreds of sound recordings, some of which date back to 1950 and cover the impact of the Second World War, the disability movement in the UK and the development of disability charities globally.
 The project is running from 2019 to 2021.

 The need to digitise the sound collection is an urgent one.
 Tapes within the collection are at serious risk of decay due to their fragile nature.
 Without this project, there is a possibility that the tapes may become unplayable, meaning the hidden but important histories they have captured could be lost forever.

 The history contained in the sound collection includes Group Captain Cheshire’s wartime experiences, the development of the charity Leonard Cheshire, and a general history of the disability movement within the UK and internationally.
 The recordings range from Leonard Cheshire’s experience of being an observer at the 1945 bombing of Nagasaki to oral history interviews with residents and staff at Leonard Cheshire Homes from the 1950s onward.

 Colin Hyde, from East Midlands Oral History Archive said:

 ‘If the subject were just Leonard Cheshire’s wartime experiences then it would be interesting enough, but the longer story of seven decades of support for disabled people and all this has entailed is remarkable.’